jackbaker1001/-StructureOptimizer/README.md

 ## How-to
 This code requires a Python 3 installation with numpy and scipy installed.

-1. Perform a static calculation on the initial structure to be relaxed.
+1. Perform a static calculation on the initial structure to be relaxed with IO.Iprint set to 2 in Conquest_input.
 Keep the .chden* files in the directory.
 Ensure your coordinate file has the extension ".in" and that output is directed to Conquest_out.
 2. Set the parameters you desire in input.py.
 Comments in this file should help you.
+3. Set General.LoadRho to T to load the previous charge densities (speeding up the SCF).
-3. Run python main.py.
+4. Run python main.py.
 If on a computing platform operating with .sh job-scripts, ensure the python module with scipy and numpy has been loaded before the run along with any libraries/modules required to run the Conquest binary.

 Energies and gradient information will be printed in the working directory to structureOptimizer.out.